Nyabsi/driver_leapify/README.md

 SteamVR for Leapmotion Controller 1 & 2 (*And other compatible controllers*) which strives for seamless co-existing with controllers.

+## !
+DISCLAIMER !

+Currently SteamVR has bug where the menu will entirely break when HMD is not connected, if drivers define custom Menus, please connect driver before using this driver, or SteamVR **will** crash.

 ## Installation

 ### Step 1